 Also a Dell touchscreen monitor, a tripod monitor mount, and a clamp to stick the Kinect on top of the monitor.

-Much of this hardware is not necessary to run it; the decent Win8 PC (or laptop), new Kinect, and USB interface are the only must-have items.
-It works fine with a wired microphone, also.
+Much of this hardware was not necessary to run it; the decent Win8 PC (or laptop), new Kinect, and USB interface were the only must-have items.

 My name is Rob Jellinghaus.
 By day I work for Microsoft.
 Holofunk is my moonlighting project; Microsoft has an explicit moonlighting policy allowing personal projects such as this, for which I’m genuinely grateful.
 (All Microsoft software components in Holofunk are publicly available.)